What is registrant contact verification (contact validation) and how will it be used?

 Tip: You can even start a verification process before you register the first gTLD on this name!
 That way, registration is not interrupted by the verification process.

 If verification fails (after 14 days of no response), Openprovider must, according to ICANN contracts, suspend any gTLD registration that uses that e-mail address in the owner contact.
-Suspending a domain means that Openprovider puts the status to clientHold, causing the domain to be unresolvable.
+Suspending a domain means that Openprovider changes the nameservers of a domain name, causing the domain to be unresolvable.
 Website nor e-mail nor other related services will be functional anymore.

 Failing to confirm an e-mail address might thus lead to suspension of many more domains.
 There are two ways of rendering the domain(s) active again: